dragshellkode/my-app/README.md

 # My App

-A simple static webpage used to practice Git fundamentals as part of the ShellKode CI/CD training task sheet.
+A simple static webpage used to practice Git fundamentals as part of the CI/CD training task sheet.

 ## What this covers
 - Git installation & config